Speeding up ReSharper (and Visual Studio)

 There are two major sources of performance problems with ReSharper installed in Visual Studio:

+- Your system does not meet the requirements.
 In this case, we suggest you to upgrade your system as the first step of dealing with the problems.

 We constantly make sure that ReSharper works fine on modern hardware and with medium- and large-size solutions without any tweaking.
 We believe that Visual Studio developers are working towards the same things.